peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public void WriteTo(
         System.IO.Stream stream);

 Writes this CBOR object to a data stream.
+If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.

 <b>Parameters:</b>